waitingsze/waitingsze.github.io/_pages/research.md

 <a href="/files/sze_waiting_jmp.pdf" > The Dynamics of Co-Residence, Wealth, and Family Formation (JMP)</a>

-Parental co-residence has become an increasingly popular choice for young adults.
-This paper examines how co-residence status influences net worth and family formation decisions.
-Using dynamic event studies, I analyze outcomes around a move into and out of the parental home.
-An instrumental variable (IV) approach is employed to estimate the causal effects of co-residence on expected household formation.
-While the event studies reveal no significant net worth differences between co-residing and non-co-residing young adults, moving out is positively associated with a higher likelihood of marriage and larger family sizes.
-For the IV analysis, predicted state unaffordability is used as an instrument for co-residence.
-The findings offer insights into the complex relationship between living arrangements, financial well-being, and household formation.
+It has been increasingly common for adult children to live in their parents' home.
+This paper studies the causes and consequences of co-residence from the perspective of young adults.
+There are three main results.
+First, event studies indicate that household finances are surprisingly disconnected from co-residence changes.
+Second, marriage and fertility correlate strongly with housing independence.
+Third, plausibly exogenous rental housing unaffordability estimates only modestly affect co-residence.
+These findings should inform structural work and forecasts of housing demand.

 <a href="/files/third-year-paper.pdf" > Parental Co-Residence and Asset Accumulation </a>

 This paper develops and solves a model to examine how young adults’ savings decisions are affected by co-residence and student loan payments.
 Co-residence is typically chosen by individuals are younger and have lower incomes, making it more challenging for them to save compared to those who do not co-reside.
 Additionally, young adults are more likely to co-reside when housing costs are high and their preference for independent living is low.
-The model predicts that without the obligation of rental payments, the extra savings during co-residence are used to pay off student loans.
+The model predicts that without the obligation of rental payments, extra savings during co-residence are used to pay off student loans.

 Works in Progress
 ----------------